 You can record up to 3 songs internally on the ES110.
 There is no multi track recording so you won’t be able to mix your performance together.
 However, with the help of Bluetooth, there are many solutions to achieve that through app.

 The ES110 does not come with a three pedal unit like the Casio PX-870 since it’s a portable digital piano.
 But the one sustain pedal that comes with the ES110 is a very good one.
 Unlike many portable digital pianos at this price range, this pedal actually supports half pedaling and is very responsive.
 It’s a big advantage because you won’t have to purchase a separate pedal unit.

 For less than $800, the Kawai ES110 offers massive value and has features that are only found on much more expensive models.
-It ranks number two on my best list and I’m sure you will not be disappointed by it!
+It ranks number four on my best list and I?m sure you will not be disappointed by it!